liamtimms/slicenii/README.md

 # SliceNii

 SliceNii is a very fast Rust utility for slicing and recombining NIfTI format neuroimaging data.
-It provides a commandline utility to split 3D NIfTI files into 2D slices and a commandline utility to recombine them into a 3D volume.
-The intended usecase is to slice a NIfTI, perform some processing on the individual slices and then create a new volume in the same space as the original image.
+It provides a command-line utility to split 3D NIfTI files into 2D slices and a command-line utility to recombine them into a 3D volume.
+The intended use case is to slice a NIfTI, perform some processing on the individual slices and then create a new volume in the same space as the original image.

 ## Structure